 If your stereo buttons are old, this may cause the issue.
 In this case, you can try cleaning the buttons with a soft cloth and some rubbing alcohol.

-Sometimes dirt causes the buttons to stick inside after a press which makes the system get continuous input.
-If this is what you’re experiencing, you need to change the buttons of your car radio.
+Sometimes dirt causes the buttons to stick inside after a press, which gives the system continuous input.
+If you’re experiencing this, you need to change the buttons on your car radio.

 To fix this specific issue, you need to follow these steps-

 People often mess with car stereo grounding because connecting with the parking brake is a bit complicated.

 If you didn’t ground the stereo correctly, or at least connect the ground wire to a metal object, it will give you a lot of pain.

 However, grounding the car radio is easy.
 Simply remove the stereo from the dash and find the light green cable.